Micah-T/micah-torcellini/posts/2026-02-25-simple-timeline.md

 }
 ```

-This worked with Chronos Timeline MD 1.0.5; since this really isn't a documented method, it might won't work in any other version.
-In reality, creating your own parser is a better idea, and if you are good at Markdown-It plugins and make something, please do share it to <micah@torcellini.org> and I'll link to it from here (with your permission).
-This also only supports items, and not periods.
+This worked with Chronos Timeline MD 1.0.5; since only using the parser and not also the final rendering really isn't a documented method, it might not work in any other version.
+In reality, creating your own parser is a better idea, so if you are good at Markdown-It plugins and make something, please do share it to <micah@torcellini.org> and I'll link to it from here (with your permission).
+My solution also only supports events, and not periods.

 This does result in CSS classes that we can use to control the colors, like so: